Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 ### QUIC Transfer Time and Transfer Time Ratio Calculation

-The following table illustrates the Ideal QUIC Transfer Time of a single QUIC connection when its Send Socket Buffer sizes equal or exceed the BDP and the sender is never control flow limited.
+The following table illustrates the Ideal QUIC Transfer Time of a single QUIC connection when its Send Socket Buffer size equals or exceeds the BDP and the sender is never control-flow limited.

 | Link Speed (Mbps) | RTT (ms) | BDP (KBs) | Max.
 Ach.
 QUIC Thr.
 (Mbps) | Ideal QUIC Transfer Time (s)* |